 Prior to Arrest

 If you are lucky enough to be able to contact us prior to being arrested, we can protect your rights from police and get you to court in the best possible position.
 We will walk you through the arrest process to remove any uncertainty and fear.
 We will provide you with a script to make sure you maximize your rights.
 Most important, we will be on call to appear at the police station to get you out of the situation and protect you from revealing information that will damage your case.
-We will investigate your case by questioning alleged victims and witnesses.
+Our private investigators will investigate your case by questioning the police officers involved, the alleged victims, and potential witnesses.
 We will begin contacting the police and district attorney to prevent the case from being filed in the first place.

 After you have been arrested, you will be given an arraignment date, this is the beginning of the pre-trial process.
 Pre-trial is an opportunity for us to negotiate plea agreements with the district attorney, review all the evidence against you, and hold applicable hearings to challenge the evidence or action of the police to get an early win without going to trial.
 For most cases, we can appear for you, you will never have to go into court.
 Because most California criminal cases get resolved during the pretrial phase, it is critical that your lawyer understands how to make the most of this process.
 We have the experience to resolve your case on the best terms achievable.